pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 different for each instance of the class.
 If you have five instances of the ``Dog`` class, each instance will have its own name.

-In a few rare cases, we want to share data between all instances of the ``Cat`` class.
-In this example, we have a ``population`` variable.
+In a few rare cases, we want to share data between *all* instances of a class.
+In this example with a ``Cat`` class, we have a ``population`` variable.
 This variable is *not* different for each cat.

 .. code-block:: python